subhk/SphereTrans.jl/README.md

 ### Custom Library Path

-SHTnsKit.jl provides flexible options for specifying a custom libshtns library path, allowing you to use your own compiled version instead of relying on system packages:
+SHTnsKit.jl provides flexible options for specifying a custom `libshtns` path, allowing you to use your own compiled version or the `SHTns_jll` artifact when available:

 **Option 1: Environment Variable (Recommended)**
 ```julia